BarkleyBG/glmerGOF/README.md

 The goal of glmerGOF is to provide a goodness of fit test of the presumed Gaussian distribution of the random effect in logistic mixed models fit with `lme4::glmer(family = "binomial")`.
-The method implemented is introduced in Tchetgen and Coull (2006):
+The method implemented is introduced in Tchetgen Tchetgen and Coull (2006):

-Tchetgen, E. J., & Coull, B. A. (2006) *A Diagnostic Test for the Mixing Distribution in a Generalised Linear Mixed Model*.
+Tchetgen Tchetgen, E. J., & Coull, B. A. (2006) *A Diagnostic Test for the Mixing Distribution in a Generalised Linear Mixed Model*.
 Biometrika, 93(4), 1003-1010.
 DOI:
 [10.1093/biomet/93.4.1003](https://doi.org/10.1093/biomet/93.4.1003)

 ## Installation